 Depending on the type of food and your budget, there are hundreds of options to choose from in San Francisco.
-Here are our recommendations of some of our favorite places.
+Here are our recommendations of some of our favorite areas.

 If you enjoy eating fish, the best place to try it is at one of the street stalls where they make crab cocktails and fresh fish cooked to all tastes.

-The picturesque Chinese neighborhood of San Francisco is an interesting area to try the best dishes in Chinese cuisine.
+The picturesque Chinese neighbourhood of San Francisco is an interesting area to try the best dishes in Chinese cuisine.
 The area tends to be much more lively at midday than at night.

 Any time of the day is a good time to visit the Union Square area.
 In its surroundings, you can find restaurants to suit all tastes.
 Fast food, oriental, African, American, Italian, Mexican and Spanish foods are some of the hundreds of options which are available in the heart of San Francisco.